 There are a number of lessons airlines could learn from the world of hotels.
-Jane Hurst – an editor and freelance HR professional with extensive experience of helping people land hospitality jobs – offers six key points to take airline customer service to new heights.
+Jane Hurst – an editor and freelance HR professional with extensive experience in helping people land hospitality jobs – offers six key points to take airline customer service to new heights.

 A frequent complaint about airlines is that people feel as though they’re treated more like numbers rather than actual people.
 If you’ve been on flights before, you have probably received the usual free drink and microwaved meal, but is that enough to make it an unforgettable experience?

 Good hospitality thrives on human connection.
-As a customer, we want to feel welcome, relaxed and valued.
+As a customer, we want to feel welcome, relaxed, and valued.
 When we first step foot into a hotel, reception and concierge staff forge connections with us – if airlines had a team of dedicated flight attendants for each wing of the plane, we could get the same attentive, welcoming feeling we get in hotels.

-Has travelling ever felt personal to you?
+Has traveling ever felt personal to you?
 More often than not, air travel is a necessity rather than a genuine pleasure, even if it’s for a special occasion.
 At hotels, they can often be made aware if you’re staying for a reason.
-They will then go above and beyond to recognise this – whether it be a bottle of champagne to celebrate your anniversary or an upgrade to a nicer room.
+They will then go above and beyond to recognize this – whether it be a bottle of champagne to celebrate your anniversary or an upgrade to a nicer room.

-So why don’t airlines offer the same personalised experiences?
+So why don’t airlines offer the same personalized experiences?
 If they are given the relevant information, airlines could offer a free upgrade to business or first class, or offer a celebratory glass of bubbly.

 Long-haul flights can be especially dull if you have nothing to do.
 With mobiles stuck in flight mode and no Netflix to watch, how do you pass the time?
 While you do have some options, more variety would be welcomed.
-This could be the introduction of more interactive games, or offering DirectTV or SiriusXM Radio channels for a small fee.
+This could be the introduction of more interactive games or offering DirectTV or SiriusXM Radio channels for a small fee.
 At modern hotels, entertainment is widely available, with continued technological advancements creating the likes of sleep-assisting headbands and tech lounges.

 Hotels are renowned for their investment in travel and tourism education, and the next generation of vacation personnel.
 If you search for internships or work experience opportunities at airlines, however, you will probably end up disappointed.
 But with so many other customer-facing industries offering them, why aren’t airlines?

 When you want to book a hotel, the first thing you do is check out the reviews.
-Whether it’s TripAdvisor, Google or another platform, you want to make sure it’s a good place to stay before booking.
+Whether it’s TripAdvisor, Google, or another platform, you want to make sure it’s a good place to stay before booking.
 For airlines, while there are some rating systems available – such as Skytrax Global Airline Ranking – they are not widely known.